 The webcast Uniform Guidance: Promising Practices provides an opportunity to hear from leaders in the Federal, State, University, and nonprofit grant community on their best practices, tools, and techniques for successfully implementing pre-award, post-award, and Single Audit processes.
 During this webinar, Illinois is acknowledged among nation-wide best practices for Uniform Guidance implementation.

 As promoted by OMB, the webinar showcases how the subject matter experts have “cracked the Uniform Guidance code”.
 Join the webinar to hear how Illinois’ Grant Accountability and Transparency efforts compare on a national scale.

-Grantee Registration and Pre-Qualification automation is now available under the Grantee Links tab!
+Grantee Registration and Pre-Qualification Initiated through the Grantee Links tab!

 Grant Accountability and Transparency Act (GATA), 30 ILCS 708/1

 et seq., is landmark legislation that will increase accountability and transparency in the use of grant funds while reducing the administrative burden on both State agencies and grantees through adoption of the federal grant guidance and regulations codified at 2 CFR Part 200 (Uniform Requirements).
 Pursuant to the Act, the

 Grant Accountability and Transparency Unit (GATU) has been established in the Governor’s Office of Management and Budget.
 GATU is charged with implementation of the Act in coordination with State grant-making agencies and grantees.